rubal2508/Interview-prep-2022/DSA Notes/Notes_Greedy.md

 3. Job Sequencing : take most profitable job first and do it as late as possible

 4. Huffman Coding (TODO)

+Intervals

+- Insert Interval : medium, did it on my own
+- Merge Intervals : medium, did it on my own
+- Non-overlapping Intervals : saw video
+- Minimum Interval to Include Each Query : Heap is used, saw sol